Peter J. Cooper

 His repertoire ranges from traditional works to pieces by less-performed composers of the Baroque through the 20th century, including performances of works on period instruments, when appropriate.
 In addition to extensive concertizing throughout the Midwest, he has performed and taught in the Northwest, Canada, Mexico, Russia, and on the island of Guam.

-In the Fall of 1991, Cooper completed his first European tour, giving concerts in Austria, France, and Germany.
+In the autumn of 1991, Cooper completed his first European tour, giving concerts in Austria, France, and Germany.
 At the invitation of the Baden-Baden Brahms Society he spent three weeks as the Guest Scholar, performing and doing research at that city's Brahms House, the only house still standing where Brahms lived and worked.

 Cooper frequently presents master classes and clinics in piano and is active as a lecturer.
 His article, "Issues to Consider in the Performance of 18th-century and Early 19th-century Keyboard Music," was published in the Summer 1989 issue of the International Adventist Musicians Association Journal.